 - Every Native Vote Counts: 2014, 2015, 2016 & 2017 Get-Out-The-Vote on the WRIR, increasing turnout overall.

-- Native Advocacy Days –25 from the WRIR going to Cheyenne to build allies and promote funding for improved health care.
+- Native Advocacy Days: 25 youth from the WRIR going to Cheyenne to build alliances, promote awareness, and improve leadership skills.

 - Testified at 2 hearings: Senate Labor, Health and Social Services and Joint Appropriations Committees

 - Participated in Martin Luther King Day March to the Capitol

 - Got the Governor to add $16.9 million of federal funds for uncompensated care for the WRIR to the budget that was approved by the Joint Appropriations Committee and the Wyoming State Legislature